Key takeaways:

 Types of 401 Error

-- 401.501 – the client generated too many requests and reached the maximum request limit.
+- 401.501 – The client sent too many requests and reached the maximum request limit

 What causes a 401 error?

-- Plugin misconfiguration.
-Plugin errors or incompatibility causes your firewall to mistakenly identify your login attempt for malicious activity.
+- Plugin misconfiguration: Plugin errors or incompatibility cause your firewall to mistakenly identify your login attempt as malicious activity.

-- Restricted .htaccess file.
-When a website owner forgets to remove their previously set password protection, the Apache directives from their site’s .htaccess file will automatically be added and causes the 401 error code to display on the screen.
+- Restricted .htaccess file: When a website owner forgets to remove their previously set password protection, the Apache directives from their site’s .htaccess file will automatically be added and cause the 401 error code to display on the screen.

 How to fix the 401 error code